bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 There are a host of GPIOs that can be broken out to more devices.
 These GPIOs support I2C, SPI, I2S, UART, and even IrDA.
 While I'm limited by the form factor, I would really like to break these signals out into a useful header in future iterations.
 The only question is what format this header would take.
 I'm extremely partial to the [Shitty Add-On spec I created](https://hackaday.com/2019/03/20/introducing-the-shitty-add-on-v1-69bis-standard/), but finding the right connector to implement this is difficult.
 If anyone knows of a right angle, keyed, 2x3, female, SMD IDC connector, please email me.
 They simply don't exist.
 Of course, since I'm already making the plastic enclosure I could engineer _something_...

+## In Closing...

+Do I plan to make this thing available?
+Yes, eventually.
+If you want to see this go into production, ping me [on my twitter](https://twitter.com/ViolenceWorks).

 [back](../)